-The quitters flu; a number of symptoms that combine in such a manner they closely resemble a cold or flu like illness.
-Most people who quit smoking will experience it.
-The symptoms can be headaches, flashes of hot and cold, chest congestion, cough, sore throat and nasal congestion.
+Have you recently quit smoking and now find yourself feeling sick?
+You may be suffering from the quitters flu; a number of symptoms that combine in such a manner they resemble a cold or flu like illness.
+Most smokers who quit will experience it.

 The ability to breath easier and maintain a greater state of healthiness, more than make up for the unpleasantness of quitters flu.
 The symptoms of quitters flu should also start to settle after a few weeks.

 How long does Quitters Flu Last?

 The length of time you may suffer quitters flu symptoms is variable.
 Some ex smokers may only suffer the symptoms for a number of days.
 For others it can last for months.
 My own quitters flu lasted on and off for several months, though only extreme for short periods of time, most notably over the first couple of weeks.